 * Best Personal Finance Blogs – Managing Debt

-Ryan Luke, a police lieutenant in Arizona, started Arrest Your Debt as a way to help other first responders manage their money and get out of debt.
+Ryan Luke, a police lieutenant in Arizona, started Arrest Your Debt to help other first responders manage their money and get out of debt.

 The law enforcement community does not openly discuss personal finance and debt.
 Ryan has made it his personal mission to educate and help as many first responders as he can.